A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 With a local partner foreign business persons do not need to file for an Investment Registration Certificate, but rather the Vietnamese partner establishes the company and the foreign investor buys a share.
 In this sense, working with a local business partner can considerably reduce setup costs and application processing times.

 Joint ventures, however, can be risky.
 A mismatch in work ethics and management styles can cause conflict in the workplace, particularly in cross-cultural settings.
-For example, whereas in Vietnam it is common to financially penalise staff for arriving late or for using their phone during work hours, in Western countries, this is ususally unacceptable.
+For example, whereas in Vietnam it is common to financially penalise staff for arriving late or for using their phone during work hours, in Western countries, this is usually unacceptable.
 Understanding these little nuances of cross-cultural communication, in a joint venture environment, may be crucial to a business’s success.

 Using a local distributor